GEOS-DEV/GEOS/src/coreComponents/schema/docs/wellElementSubRegion_other.rst

 reservoirElementRegion    integer_array                                                        For each perforation, elementRegion index of the perforated element
 reservoirElementSubregion integer_array                                                        For each perforation, elementSubRegion index of the perforated element wellElementIndex          integer_array                                                        For each perforation, index of the well element
-wellSkinFactor            real64_array                                                         For each perforation, well skin factor
 wellTransmissibility      real64_array                                                         For each perforation, well transmissibility
 neighborData              node                                                                 :ref:`DATASTRUCTURE_neighborData`
 sets                      node                                                                 :ref:`DATASTRUCTURE_sets`